 Sick and tired of heel pain?
 Tried everything to relieve it?
 Bruce* had too, until he hobbled into my clinic room.
 Bruce had been suffering with pain for over 8 months, complaining of start up pain that worsened with walking, and keeping him awake at night; he was struggling to be able to coach his son’s football team, and he’d had to stop his own running.

-It is a very successful treatment option especially when other conservative options have failed.
+It is a very successful treatment option specially when other conservative options have failed.
 The literature and clinical evidence report up to 80% of patients achieve a full resolution of their symptoms, or at least a significant improvement of pain and function.

 Therapeutic Shockwaves were introduced as a medical treatment for eliminating kidney stones 20 years ago; one side effect discovered was accelerated tissue healing in the same area, as well as increased bone density (increased bone healing).

 RPW Shockwave Therapy uses compressed air to generate a radial pressure wave; this is mechanical energy that is converted into chemical energy for stimulation/regeneration of healthy tissue.

 What it Means: